 How To Start an Indoor Herb Garden

-Last Updated On: October 20, 2022
+Last Updated On: August 1, 2024

 The Ease Of Herbs

-Seeds Vs. Plants?
+Seeds Vs. Seedlings?

 That said, there are some advantages to starting with seeds, two of which are variety and cost.
 Seeds are generally cheaper than pre-grown plants.
 If budget is an issue you can potentially get more bang for your buck by going with seeds.
 You also aren’t limited to what is available at the store or nursery.
 While most garden shops will have a lot of the common varieties of herbs, some of the less common varieties might be only available in seed form.